MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ## 8.0 Task modules

-A task module must include an icon and short name of the app in which it is associated.
+A task module must include an icon and the short name of the app it's associated with.

 > [!TIP]
 > For information on creating a high-quality experience, see the [task module design guidelines](~/task-modules-and-cards/task-modules/design-teams-task-modules.md).

 ## 9.0 Meeting extensions

-If your app includes a meeting extension, following these guidelines can increase the likelihood your app will pass submission.
+If your app includes a meeting extension, make sure it adheres to these guidelines.

 > [!TIP]
 > For information on creating a high-quality experience, see the [meeting extension design guidelines](~/apps-in-teams-meetings/design/designing-apps-in-meetings.md).

 ### 9.1 Pre- and post-meeting experience

-* Tabs must adhere to general [tab design guidelines](~/tabs/design/tabs.md).
+* Pre- and post-meeting screens must adhere to general [tab design guidelines](~/tabs/design/tabs.md).
 * Tabs must not have horizontal scrolling.
 * Tabs should have an organized layout when displaying multiple items (for instance, more than 10 polls or surveys).
 [See an example layout](~/apps-in-teams-meetings/design/designing-apps-in-meetings.md#after-a-meeting).
 * Your app must notify users when the results of a survey or poll are exported by stating, "Results successfully downloaded".